divine-ray/Servilia/Items/Weaponry/Melee/Electric Ukulele.md

-#Weapon
+---
+tags:
+  - Weapon
+  - Magical
+  - Item
+---

-*And his music was electric.*Finest and most exotic wood, strung with exotic [metal](Inanistathine), but bearing smoulders, through which lightning bore its way.
+*And his music was electric.*

-### Stats
-Finest and most exotic wood, strung with exotic [metal](Inanistathine), but bearing smoulders, through which lightning bore its way.
+Finest and most exotic wood, strung with exotic [metal](Inanistathine), but bearing smoulders, through which lightning bore its way through.
+An intangible static seems to surround this instrument, unimpeded by conductors or flesh in its proximity.

 ### Stats
 Bard's weapon.
 Any enemy in ranged attack radius will suffer 4d4+2 electric damage per round and 1d6 minutes of paralysation.